SignorMercurio/limner/README.md

 ### Non-terminal output

 When you choose to output the result to a file, or pass the result to other programs, through a pipe `|` or redirection `>`, you certainly do not want limner to colorize the output.
-The `--plain` flag in every subcommand is meant for this, which prevent limner from colorizing the output.
+The `--plain` flag is meant for this, which prevent limner from colorizing the output.

 ### Custom color themes